-Returning to university, Kathryn completed her Bachelor of Theology and Master of Pastoral Theology at Saint Paul University.
+Returning to university, Bishop Kathryn completed her Bachelor of Theology and Master of Pastoral Theology at Saint Paul University.
 She was a sessional lecturer at the university and a mentor for international students.
-Kathryn is committed to continuing education programs, both as teacher and student.
-Serving in our diocese, Kathryn has worked on governance committees, clergy wellness and development ministries, been a member of All My Relations and served as chaplain to the Well, board member of the Ottawa Pastoral Counselling Center and served on the Community Ministries Committee.
-She is a member of the Bishops’ Advisory Panel on Housing Issues.
-She has served as Territorial Archdeacon for 8 years.
+Bishop Kathryn is committed to continuing education programs, both as teacher and student.
+Serving in our diocese, Bishop Kathryn worked on governance committees, clergy wellness and development ministries, been a member of All My Relations and served as chaplain to the Well, board member of the Ottawa Pastoral Counselling Center and served on the Community Ministries Committee.
+She was a member of the Bishops’ Advisory Panel on Housing Issues and served as Territorial Archdeacon for 8 years.

-At the Ecclesiastical Province of Ontario, Kathryn served as diocesan representative for 15 years – chairing the Homelessness and Affordable Housing working group in that time.
-She now serves at the National Church level, chairing the Public Witness for Social and Ecological Justice Coordinating Committee.
+At the Ecclesiastical Province of Ontario, Bishop Kathryn served as diocesan representative for 15 years – chairing the Homelessness and Affordable Housing working group, and served at the National Church level, chairing the Public Witness for Social and Ecological Justice Coordinating Committee.

 Monday to Thursday 9 am to 3 pm